 Note: Although a bicubic curve requires 10 coefficients (ref.
 Curve:Bicubic), coefficients 7, 9 and 10 are typically not used in the performance curve described here and should be entered as 0 unless sufficient performance data and regression accuracy exist to justify the use of these terms of the bicubic curve.

+The second type is a Chiller Part Load Custom Curve that parameterizes the variation of EIR as a function of the normalized dT, normalized Tdev and the PLR.

+ChillerEIRFPLR = a + b(dT*) + c(dT*)2 + d × PLR + e×PLR2 + f× (dT*)×PLR + g× (dT*)3 + h×PLR3 + i× (dT*)2×PLR + j× (dT*)×PLR2 + k× (dT*)2×PLR2 + l× (Tdev*)×PLR3

+dT* = dT / dTref

+Tdev* = Tdev/ dTref

+where

+dT = the delta of temperature across the leaving condenser water temperature and leaving evaporator water temperature of a chiller (lift)

+dT* = the normalized fractional lift

+dTref = the lift under the reference condition

+PLR = the part load ratio

+Tdev = the deviation of leaving chilled water temperature from the reference condition

+Tdev* = the normalized Tdev term

-All three of the performance curves are accessed through EnergyPlus’ built-in performance curve equation manager (curve:biquadratic and curve:bicubic).
+All three of the performance curves are accessed through EnergyPlus’ built-in performance curve equation manager (curve:biquadratic, curve:bicubic, and urve:ChillerPartLoadWithLift).
 Note that the above three performance curves use the leaving condenser water temperature as an independent variable, instead of the entering condenser water temperature used in the performance curves for the Chiller:Electric:EIR model.
 Since the leaving condenser water temperature is calculated based on the condenser heat transfer rate, which is a function of the load to be met by the chiller, chiller compressor power, and the false loading (detailed calculations are given below), iterative calculations are required to determine the actual (converged) leaving condenser water temperature.
 The program uses the leaving condenser water temperature from the previous iteration to calculate values for each of the three performance curves described above.
 After obtaining the condenser heat transfer rate, the leaving condenser water temperature is recalculated.
 When the difference between the leaving condenser water temperature calculated on successive iterations is less than 0.0001°C, the solution is assumed to have converged.
 Warning messages are issued if the calculated solution for leaving condenser water temperature and/or part-load ratio falls outside the valid range specified for the chiller’s performance curves.
-If these warnings are issued, the user may chose to extend the range for the performance curves (only if a small extension is required since model extrapolation may produce significant errors) or a different chiller and associated performance curves with extended performance range can be located and used for the simulation.
+If these warnings are issued, the user may choose to extend the range for the performance curves (only if a small extension is required since model extrapolation may produce significant errors) or a different chiller and associated performance curves with extended performance range can be located and used for the simulation.

 Note: Chiller:Electric:ReformulatedEIR objects and their associated performance curve objects are developed using performance information for a specific chiller and should almost always be used together for an EnergyPlus simulation.
 Changing the object input values, or swapping performance curves between chillers, should be done with extreme caution.
 For example, if the user wishes to model a chiller size that is different from the reference capacity, it is highly recommended that the reference flow rates be scaled proportionately to the change in reference capacity.
 Although this model can provide more accurate prediction than the Chiller:Electric:EIR model, it requires more performance data to develop the associated performance curves (at least 12 points from full-load performance and 7 points from part-load performance).